 The Citizens National Bank Of Newport

-The Citizens National Bank Of Newport in Pennsylvania printed $490,310 dollars worth of national currency.
-That is a pretty standard output.
-However, some types of currency from this bank could still be rare.
-This national bank opened in 1905 and stopped printing money in 1935, which equals a 31 year printing period.
-That is a fairly normal lifespan for a national bank.
-During its life, The Citizens National Bank Of Newport issued 8 different types and denominations of national currency.
+The Citizens National Bank Of Newport in New Hampshire printed $1,234,750 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1885 and stopped printing money in 1935, which equals a 51 year printing period.
+That is considering a long operation period for a national bank.
+During its life, The Citizens National Bank Of Newport issued 15 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Citizens National Bank Of Newport was located in Perry County.
-It was assigned charter number 7716.
+For the record, The Citizens National Bank Of Newport was located in Sullivan County.
+It was assigned charter number 3404.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com